IVF with Donor Eggs and Gestational Surrogacy

 Egg donors are healthy women, ideally between the ages of 21 to 32.
 The following are categories of potential egg donors:

-Known Donors: Sisters, other family members, or friends close to the recipient may donate eggs.
+Known Donors: Sisters, other family members, or friends close to the intended parents may donate eggs.

-Anonymous Fresh Egg Donors: Until the advent of lower cost and highly effective frozen donor eggs, intended parents would have to utilize Egg Donor Agencies to recruit an anonymous egg donor.
+Anonymous Fresh Egg Donors: Until the advent of lower cost and highly effective frozen donor eggs, the only option for intended parents was to utilize Egg Donor Agencies to recruit an anonymous egg donor.
 This is still an option.
 These women donate eggs to intended parents whose identity may remain anonymous.
 Anonymous donors are remunerated for their time, effort, inconvenience, and time lost from work.
 They are not being paid for "selling" their eggs.
-RSC New England abides by guidelines established by the American Society for Reproductive Medicine to assure that the monetary compensation is not coercive or construed as "purchasing" eggs.
+IVF New England abides by guidelines established by the American Society for Reproductive Medicine to assure that the monetary compensation is not coercive or construed as "purchasing" eggs.

 All donors complete a questionnaire about known familial genetic diseases which will be traced, as extensively as possible, for at least two generations.
 There is, of course, a risk that potential donors may fail to reveal an aspect of their genetic history.
 The potential egg donor (and her partner, if any) will be screened for sexually transmitted diseases such as HIV, hepatitis, syphilis, gonorrhea and Chlamydia, according to FDA regulations.